Etc3tera/RustFSExample/README.md

-# Basic File I/O by Rust
+# Basic File I/O in Rust

 ## Open file and write some some data